mshafer1/AHK-generator/README.md

 # AHK-generator
-A single page website to provide a UI for the 3 most common uses for [Auto Hotkey](https://autohotkey.com/ "Autohotkey.com") and defining custom hotstrings and hotkeys to trigger them.
+A single page website to provide a UI for the some of the most common uses for [Auto Hotkey](https://autohotkey.com/ "Autohotkey.com") and defining custom hotstrings and hotkeys to trigger them.
 Published under MIT License.
 Available at <http://ahkgen.com>